Meet the 25 artists & writers from across New York State who were awarded 2018 Fellowships.

 He received with his BFA with a printmaking emphasis from Central Michigan University in 2011, and MFA in printmaking from Syracuse University College of Visual and Performing Arts in 2017.
 While working on his master degree, Takizawa has participated in multiple short residencies and exhibitions such as Chautauqua Institution School of Art, its student exhibition at Fowler-Kellogg Art Center, PARADOX European Fine Art Forum and its exhibition at CK Zamek in Poznan, Poland.
 The same exhibition traveled as PARADOX CITY, in UP Gallery, Berlin.
 And recently participated inHaystack Art School Collaborative conference in Haystack Mountain School of Crafts in Maine and Syracuse University Turner Semester in Los Angeles, CA.

 Rachel Garber Cole is a filmmaker/performance artist in Brooklyn, NY.
-Bachelor of Arts (Theater Arts; Macalester College, St. Paul, MN, 2007).
+She holds a BFA in Theater Arts from Macalester College.

-Recent work exhibited by Field Projects (cur.
-Sara Mara Salamone & Tyler Lafreniere); P2P at Present Company; NARS Foundation (cur.
-Eriola Pira); Grrl Haus Cinema (Berlin & Brattle Street Theatre); Bushwick FF; Queens World FF; Mill Valley FF; Anthology Film Archives.
+Her recent work has been exhibited by Field Projects, P2P at Present Compan, NARS Foundation, Grrl Haus Cinema, Bushwick FF, Queens World FF, Mill Valley FF and the Anthology Film Archives.

 Dara Engler received her Bachelor of Fine Arts degree in painting from the University of New Hampshire and her Master of Fine Arts degree from Indiana University, Bloomington.
 She was awarded a Joan Mitchell Foundation MFA Grant, followed by a recipient group show at the Cue Art Foundation in New York, NY.